This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

-- A drain may be placed during surgery to remove extra fluid from your wound.
+- A drain will be used to remove extra fluid from the surgery area.
 This helps prevent infection.
 The drain is taken out when the wound stops draining.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.